gitops-tech/gitops-tech.github.io/index.md

 Have you ever SSH'd into a server and wondered what's running there?
 With GitOps, every change to any environment must happen through the repository.
 You can always check out the master branch and get a complete description of what is deployed where plus the complete history of every change ever made to the system.
+And you get an audit trail of any changes in your system for free!

 ### Shared knowledge in teams